Fronsipswu/qc-combo-dumper/README.md

 5. Select your DIAG port from the drop-down menu (You can find the COM port in Device manager)
 6. Select capture mode e.g LTE (0xB0CD) or NR5G (0xB826)
 7. Click **Connect** and follow the on-screen instructions
-8. Press stop save and dump
+8. Press stop to save and dump

 The output will be saved as ```0xB0CD_COMBINED``` or ```0xB826_COMBINED``` in wherever the .exe is